FuelLabs/sway/docs/book/src/debugging/debugging_with_cli.md

 ## Building and bytecode output

-Now we are ready to build the thing.
+Now we are ready to build the project.

 ```bash
 forc build